Events and courses

 Priority is given to applicants who have registered to sit the examination.
 Participants must also be registered with the College as a trainee.
 For New Zealand dates and course descriptions, click here.

 The one-day annual registrars meeting (ARM) enables trainees to explore issues on life after a trainee and to present their formal project.
 The course is held annually at Auckland City Hospital in early December.
-For information about previous ARMs, click here.
-The 2013 ARM will be held on Friday December 6 at Auckland City Hospital.

 Effective Management of Anaesthetic Crises (EMAC) courses